VincentSC/osTicket-Docker/README.md

 - wait, as this takes several minutes

 This docker is used in production.
 I'm sharing these files, so I can learn while helping others.
 This means that e.g. nginx-proxy will remain the default, but I'm totally open to make overrides for other proxies.

+For first use, remove info.txt, else it wil be "up-to-date"